Information about neighbourhood planning

 • contributes to the achievement of sustainable development defined in the NPPF

-• is in general conformity with the strategic policies contained in the development plan for the area (these are currently the policies in the core strategy and are identified in the emerging local plan)
+• is in general conformity with the strategic policies contained in the development plan for the area (currently these will differ depending on which part of North Yorkshire the neighbourhood plan is located in)

 • does not breach, and is otherwise compatible with, EU obligations that have been transposed into UK law